APOSTROPHE ('): COLLABORATIONS

 1. Don't eat the yellow snow

-Don't eat the yellow snow, riff (midi file).
+Don't eat the yellow snow, 0:44-0:56 (midi file).

-Don't eat the yellow snow, riff (transcription).
+Don't eat the yellow snow, sections (transcription).

 There are three live versions of "Don't eat the yellow" available, performed as a suite.
 To the right: Napoleon Murphy Brock and Zappa in the studio,